zidarsk8/ggrc-core/doc/pull_request_reviews.md

 #### Merging pull requests

-A pull request can be merged if all of the following is true:
+A pull request can be merged only if **all** of the following is true:

 * _You_ have gone through all the verification steps and concluded that everything works as expected (other people's approvals by themselves